uf-mil/mil/Code-Policy.md

 ## Adding Dependencies
 * If you add a new library that your code depends on, that is not installed with ros-desktop-full or Ubuntu 14.04 by default, you MUST note it in your readme and somewhere on the wiki if applicable.
     * New dependencies also need to be added to the automated install process.
-Add a line in the scripts/get_dependencies.sh file for them under in the correct block of commands.
+Add a line for them under in the correct block of commands to the install.sh script in the [installer repository](https://github.com/uf-mil/installer).
 If you are unsure about how to do this, open an issue and request for a senior team member to add it.
 * If you submit a PR that requires some new library without updating the install script, the Semaphore build will fail and yell at you.

 ## Testing